 Even as the noose was being tightened around his neck, Joe Coleman maintained his innocence.
 Before his sentence was carried out, one legend tells how Joe promised to give his fiddle to anyone in the crowd who could play the tune better than he could.
 A fiddler named Franz Prewitt stepped forward and took Coleman up on his offer.
 Before he started fiddling, Prewitt tuned the instrument into what is called dead man’s tuning and managed to out-fiddle Joe Coleman.
 Minutes before the trap door opened under Joe’s feet, the condemned man handed over his fiddle to its new owner, as the assembled crowd held their breath and waited for justice to be served.
 Although a little too late, Coleman’s claim of innocence was supported many years later by the deathbed confession of an old lady who admitted to the killing of Joe Coleman’s wife.

 Immediately after the execution, several of Coleman’s relatives secretly spirited his body away, and somehow managed to bring him back from death’s door.
 After he regained his health, Coleman supposedly boarded a steamboat that took him down the Cumberland River toward Nashville, Tennessee.
-From there, Coleman headed out west, and from there, the trail grows cold.
+Then Coleman headed out west, and from there, the trail grows cold.

 Even though Joe Coleman himself was never again seen in Eastern Kentucky, the tune named after him lived on, and is commonly played today as Coleman’s March or Joe Coleman’s March.
 After all these years, the tune still retains its dirge-like rhythm and feel, which is rare in old-time music.
 Instrumental tunes are usually fast breakdowns, danceable reels, or waltzes.
 Coleman’s March is unique in that respect.